lisafast/lacnotredame/Content/about/2023BoardReport.md

 ## Financial Report

-Presented by Brian Cook, treasurer for the fiscal year 2022 - 2023
+Presented by Brian Cook, treasurer for the fiscal year July 2022 through June 2023

 Summary:

-* The Lake Association has accounts with Desjardins and at June 30, 2023 the chequing account balance was $747 and the savings account was $3,200
+* The Lake Association has accounts with Desjardins.
+At June 30, 2023 the chequing account balance was $747 and the savings account was $3,200
 * Membership fees during the summer and fall of 2022 brought in $440 of and donations $845 for a total income of $1285
 * Our usual expenses included $470 for water testing in Lac Notre Dame and in Usher, $425 for purchase of buoys, anchors and ropes to mark heavy milfoil areas by Brian Cook, and $78 for Entreprise Quebec annual registration.
 * A one-time purchase of signs for the milfoil buoys, with the lake association web address, totalled $1,800.
 We will collect the signs in the fall and put them out again in late spring.
 There are extras too, so we expect them to last many years.
-* Good news - the Association received over $1,400 in donations this summer (2023) which will go towards this budget

 Move to accept Treasurer’s report: Lisa Fast